department-of-veterans-affairs/vagov-content/pages/disability/eligibility.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description"  class="va-introtext">

-Find out if you can get disability compensation for an illness or injury that was caused by—or got worse because of—your active military service.
+Review VA disability benefits eligibility criteria to find out if you can get disability compensation for an illness or injury that was caused by—or got worse because of—your active military service.
 Compensation may include financial support and other benefits like health care.
+Learn more about VA disability benefits.

 </div>

 <div class="feature" markdown="1">

 <div itemscope itemtype="http://schema.org/Question">
-<h3 itemprop="name">Can I get disability compensation from VA?</h3>
+<h3 itemprop="name">Am I eligible for disability compensation?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get disability compensation if you have a current illness or injury (known as a condition) that affects your body or mind and you meet at least one of the requirements listed below.
+You may be able to get VA disability benefits or compensation if you have a current illness or injury (known as a condition) that affects your body or mind and you meet at least one of the requirements listed below.

 <b>Both of these must be true.
 You:</b>
 - Served on active duty, active duty for training, or inactive duty training, <b>and</b>